 Apple’s tablets have plenty of attractive features, but many of the models can get a little bit expensive.
 The base model of an iPad Pro without any extra options costs well around $800.
 With prices like that, most users want a protection plan or manufacturer's extended warranty.
 Let’s explore some of the top options available.

 AppleCare+ Pros and Cons

 .
-It’s the first warranty program most Apple users think of because it’s the one that Apple itself advertises.
+It’s the first extended warranty program most Apple users think of because it’s the one that Apple itself advertises.
 Apple has made a name for itself in terms of excellent customer service and customer experience, making their warranty a pretty easy sell at the sales counter.